tarpetos/led-testing-toolkit/README.md

 ```bash
 uv run pytest -c tests/pytest.ini
 ```
-> [!TIP]
-> Since the codebase is heavily async, `pytest-anyio` is configured in `tests/conftest.py` to handle the event loops cleanly.

 ### Code Linting & Formatting
 The project uses `ruff` to enforce styling, specifically adhering to a 120-character line length.